 Controlling facial expressions may become difficult.
 Weakening of muscles in the throat may lead to slurred speech and difficulty swallowing (dysphagia).
 Because swallowing is difficult, people sometimes drool and are more likely to choke on liquids.
-Food or saliva can be inhaled (aspirated) into the lungs, increasing the risk of pneumonia (see Aspiration Pneumonia).
+Food or saliva can be inhaled (aspirated) into the lungs, increasing the risk of pneumonia (see Aspiration Pneumonia and Chemical Pneumonitis).
 The voice usually sounds nasal but may be hoarse.

 As symptoms progress, people may be unable to control emotional responses and may laugh or cry inappropriately.